This week I talk about a minimalist kitchen in my tiny house.

 Sometimes scissors are the right too for the job, including cutting up chicken.
 A solid pair of scissors that come apart so you can thoroughly clean the joint is very handy.
 These can play double duty for a bottle opener.

 I use this style of a pot strainer, its very small, compact and doesn’t take up a lot of space.
 If I was more of a pasta guy, I’d upgrade to a colander, but this suits my needs.

 This is the pot set that I choose for my kitchen, it was the second place that I sunk most of my money into.
 When you live a minimalist life, it makes sense to spend some real money on the few things you have.
-For this set, I did my research and ignored prices, in the end this set cost me $600.
-The large soup pot and the high side saute pan I use very rarely, but they are worth keeping on hand.
+For this set, I did my research and ignored prices.
+This set cost me $600.
+I rarely use the large soup pot and the high side saute pan, but they are worth keeping on hand.
 While I still keep these two, I don’t actually keep them in my kitchen of my tiny house, I keep them in my bulk storage area.
 90% of what I cook is done in the small fry pan, the large fry pan or the medium sized pot.

 Every single week day, people come back home after a day of work and almost simultaneously start using lots of energy intensive-things; they turn on the television, the computer, turn on the lights if it’s dark, they plug in their cell phones and gadgets… And then they start cooking food.

 We’re all getting more aware of our energy consumption when it comes to cars (hybrids and electric cars are getting more popular) and to lighting (compact fluorescents took over in only a few years), but most of us are still in the dark when it comes to energy-efficient cooking.
 Here’s a few common sense tips to get your started on the road to low energy cooking.